Trinity River (Texas)

-The Trinity River is a 710 mi river, the longest with a watershed entirely within the U.S. state of Texas.
+The Trinity River is a 710 mi river.
 It rises in extreme northern Texas, a few miles south of the Red River.
 The headwaters are separated by the high bluffs on the southern side of the Red River.

-Indigenous peoples call the northern sections Arkikosa and the parts closer to the coast Daycoa.
-French explorer Robert Cavelier de La Salle, in 1687, named it Riviere des canoës ("River of Canoes").
-In 1690 Spanish explorer Alonso de León named the river "La Santísima Trinidad" ("the Most Holy Trinity"), in the Spanish Catholic practice of memorializing places by religious references.
+The Trinity River was previously identified as the stream that the Caddo called Arkikosa in Central Texas and Daycoa nearer the coast.
+However, in 2022, language preservationists from the Caddo Nation determined their ancestral language lacked the letter “R” sound.
+Arkikosa was likely a corruption or misspelling of the word Akokisa.
+In the vernacular of another tribe, the Atakapa who settled in the Gulf Coast woodlands, Akokisa means “river people.”
+French explorer Robert Cavelier de La Salle, in 1687, named the river, Riviere des canoës ("River of Canoes").
+In 1690 Spanish explorer Alonso de León named it, "La Santísima Trinidad" ("the Most Holy Trinity").

 Course

 The Trinity River has four branches: the West Fork, the Clear Fork, the Elm Fork, and the East Fork.

 The West Fork Trinity River has its headwaters in Archer County.
 From there it flows southeast, through the man-made reservoirs Lake Bridgeport and Eagle Mountain Lake, and eastward through Lake Worth and the city of Fort Worth.

 The Clear Fork Trinity River begins north of Weatherford, Texas, and flows southeastward through Lake Weatherford and Benbrook Lake reservoirs.
 It flows northeastward, where it joins the West Fork near downtown Fort Worth and continues as the West Fork.

 The Elm Fork Trinity River flows south from near Gainesville through Ray Roberts Lake and east of the city of Denton, eventually through Lewisville Lake.

 The West Fork and the Elm Fork merge as they enter the city of Dallas.

 The East Fork Trinity River (on old maps the Bois d'Arc River) begins near McKinney, Texas, and flows through Lavon Lake and then Lake Ray Hubbard before joining the Trinity River just southeast of Dallas.

 The Trinity flows southeast from Dallas across a fertile floodplain and the pine forests of eastern Texas.
-This area gained in population during the period of the Republic of Texas; it had not been extensively settled by Mexican residents before that, although many Tejanas have deep roots here.
 The Trinity crosses Texas State Highway 31 in Henderson County, near where the first county seat, Buffalo, was established.
 Roughly 65 mi north of the mouth on Galveston Bay, an earthen dam was built in 1968 to form Lake Livingston.

 The river empties into Trinity Bay, an arm of Galveston Bay that is an inlet of the Gulf of Mexico.
 Its river mouth is near the town of Anahuac, southeast of Houston.